sharpara2105/graphs/README.md

 "queue"
  which makes sense if i need ordered vertices and that's my intention of work the whole time.

- 2. Agenda : create a spaning tree.
+ 2. Agenda : create a spaning tree by implementing prim's algo Grpah Type : undirected weighted.
- Grpah Type : undirected weighted.
+ Data Structure : Map and Array of objects

- Data Structure : Array of objects
+ Comments have been added in the file itself : 'spanning-tree.js'